 Johnson & Johnson acquired DePuy in 1998.
 DePuy is the first orthopedic manufacturer and was the leading manufacturer of hip replacements in 2010.
 They were the first to manufacture the metal-on-metal design for hip replacements.
 The Pinnacle Hip Replacement System, ASR Hip Resurfacing System, and the ASR XL Acetabular System are used by about 70,000 patients in the U.S.

 However, there was a flaw in the design which caused the metal components to abrade against each other and corrode away metallic material into the patient’s system.
 This problem caused serious injuries to patients and the implants have since been investigated by the FDA.

 Lawsuits were filed against both DePuy and Johnson & Johnson and are expected to cost the companies billions.
 There are currently over 14,000 hip replacement lawsuits still pending against Johnson & Johnson.

-Johnson & Johnson’s blood thinning medications Xarelto and Pradaxa have both been linked to serious bleeding events that have limited treatment available.
+Johnson & Johnson’s blood thinning medication Pradaxa has been linked to serious bleeding events that have limited treatment available.
 There is no antidote to these medications in case a patient suffers a bleeding event making this a severe risk to patient safety.
 More than 500 patients have died from use of Pradaxa and there are 3,781 serious events recorded from Pradaxa in the adverse event database.